Gab is down as GoDaddy, PayPal pull service following synagogue shooting

-Gab.ai is down on Monday after services including GoDaddy and PayPal cut ties with the social network following reports that the suspect in the Pittsburgh synagogue shooting had published a number of anti-Semitic posts on the site.
+Gab.ai is out of service Monday after companies including GoDaddy and PayPal cut ties with the social network, spurred by reports that the suspect in the Pittsburgh synagogue shooting had published a number of anti-Semitic posts on the site.

-Gab, which is popular with conservatives and the white nationalist "alt-right," posted a statement on its site from CEO Andrew Torba says the service "isn't going anywhere."
+Popular with conservatives and the white nationalist "alt-right," Gab posted a statement on its site from CEO Andrew Torba saying the service "isn't going anywhere."

 "Gab has spent the past 48 hours proudly working with the DOJ and FBI to bring justice to an alleged terrorist.
-Because of the data we provided, they now have plenty of evidence for their case," reads the statement.
+Because of the data we provided, they now have plenty of evidence for their case," the statement reads.
 "In the midst of this Gab has been no-platformed by essential internet infrastructure providers at every level."

 The statement, which was also posted to Twitter, says the company will "exercise every possible avenue to keep Gab online and defend free speech and individual liberty for all people."

+Tech companies have been swept up in recent months in reactions to hateful content posted to social media and in controversies over the sorts of speech they'll tolerate.
+Earlier this year, GoDaddy yanked the domain of a prominent white nationalist and dropped a neo-Nazi website over incitements to violence.
+Last month, Twitter banned Infowars and its host, Alex Jones, known for far-right conspiracy theories, and last week suspended 18 accounts tied to Jones and Infowars.

+Infowars has also been banned by Paypal, Facebook, YouTube, Spotify and others.

-GoDaddy, a domain registry and web-hosting company, confirmed on Monday it was dropping Gab from its service.
+GoDaddy, a domain registry and web-hosting company, confirmed on Monday that it's dropping Gab.

 "We have informed Gab.com that they have 24 hours to move the domain to another registrar, as they have violated our terms of service," said GoDaddy's Dan Race in an emailed statement.
 "In response to complaints received over the weekend, GoDaddy investigated and discovered numerous instances of content on the site that both promotes and encourages violence against people."

-On Saturday, CNN had reported that Robert Bowers, the suspect in the mass shooting at the Tree of Life Synagogue, had said on Gab that a Jewish group that advocates for refugees was helping transport members of the migrant caravans in Latin America.
+CNN reported Saturday that Robert Bowers, the suspect in the mass shooting at the Tree of Life synagogue, had said on Gab that a Jewish group that advocates for refugees was helping transport members of the migrant caravans in Latin America.
 Bowers reportedly considered the migrants violent "invaders" threatening the US.

 Five minutes before the first emergency calls about the synagogue attack, CNN reported, Bowers posted the following message on Gab: "I can't sit by and watch my people get slaughtered.
 Screw your optics, I'm going in."
-The shooting has left at least 11 people dead.
 Bowers had also posted photos of his gun collection on Gab, CNN said.

 In a tweet on Monday, Gab said it was working on transferring to a new host today and tomorrow.